LibrePlan/libreplan/README.txt

 * Database creation
   -----------------

   + Current databases supported: PostgreSQL (default), MySQL, and HSQLDB (In-Process/Standalone Mode).

   + For PostgreSQL and MySQL:

     - Create a database with name "navaldev" (for development).
+CREATE DATABASE navaldev;
     - Create a database with name "navaldevtest" (for the test fase in development).
+CREATE DATABASE navaldevtest;
     - Create user "naval" with password "naval" with necessary privileges for accessing (creating tables, selecting data from tables, etc.) the previous databases.
+CREATE USER naval WITH PASSWORD 'naval';
+GRANT ALL PRIVILEGES ON DATABASE navaldev TO naval;
+GRANT ALL PRIVILEGES ON DATABASE navaldevtest TO naval;

    + For HSQLDB.
 There is nothing to do.

 * Compilation